-Do not open the Sylphyo and do not attempt to service it yourself: damage to you or your instrument could occur during teardown.
+Do not open the Sylphyo and do not attempt to service it yourself.
+Notably, the blue ring below the mouthpiece is glued to the body in order to protect internal circuits from moisture in normal playing conditions, thus it should not be removed.
+More generally, damage to you or your instrument could occur during teardown.
 Please contact Aodyo or an authorized service provider.